tanaikech/ggsrun/help/README.md

 These are script names in the project. **There is no extension.** "sample1" to "sample5" mean the order of scripts you want to rearrange.

+### Principle of rearranging :
+1. Download all scripts in a project.
+1. Overwrite the project by one script with the filename which is difference from the filenames of downloaded scripts.
+1. Rearrange the downloaded scripts.
+1. Overwrite the project by the rearrenged scripts.
+At this time, remove the script ID of each script.

+When existing project is overwritten by a script with an unique filename, all scripts in the project are removed and only the file with the unique name is remained.
+I thought that this can be used for rearranging scripts.

 ### Demo for Rearrange Script in Project
 ![](images/demo_rearrange.gif)